precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 Moving from block 2 to block 4 - continue on the main track
 -----------------------------------------------------------

-There are no new concepts here compared with our previous virtual block sequences, and we again need to ensure block 4 is free prior to entering it, then ensure our signals and turnout are set correctly, and once again after leaving block 2 ``AFTER(SNS4_MAIN_TRN2_APP)`` we free block 2 in order for the next train to be able to safely enter it.
+There are no new concepts here compared with our previous virtual block sequences, and we again need to ensure block 4 is free prior to entering it, then ensure our signals and turnout/point are set correctly, and once again after leaving block 2 ``AFTER(SNS4_MAIN_TRN2_APP)`` we free block 2 in order for the next train to be able to safely enter it.

 Once done, train control is over to the `moving from block 4 to block 1 - the speed run`_ sequence.